Willzyack/Elk_Project/README.md

   - sudo docker attach [container_name]
 - Head to /etc/ansible/
   - cd /etc/ansible/
-- Open the host file and add the elk attribute and it's IP address.
+- Open the host file and add the ELK attribute and it's IP address.
   - nano /etc/ansible/host
-  - Add elk and it's IP address like shown below.
+  - Add the ELK group and it's IP address like shown below.
     ![host](https://github.com/Willzyack/Elk_Project/blob/main/Ansible/Hosts_Final.PNG)
 - To download the playbook, create a new file via nano, and copy the playbook information from the screenshot below (the spacing is important, try to copy exactly).
   - nano /etc/ansible/install-elk.yml